Hymne à l'amour

-"Hymne à l'amour" (/fr/); French for "Hymn to Love") is a 1949 French song with lyrics by Édith Piaf and music by Marguerite Monnot.
-It was first sung by Piaf that year and recorded by her in 1950 for Columbia Records.

-Piaf sang it in the 1951 French musical comedy film Paris chante toujours (Paris Still Sings).

-The song has been performed by many other singers.
-It has also featured in two Olympic Games ceremonies: at the 2020 Summer Olympics closing ceremony in Tokyo in 2021, sung by Milet, and at the 2024 Summer Olympics opening ceremony in Paris in 2024, sung by Celine Dion.
+"Hymne à l'amour" (/fr/; 'Hymn to Love') is a 1949 French song with lyrics by Édith Piaf and music by Marguerite Monnot.
+Piaf first performed it that year and recorded it in 1950 for Columbia Records.
+She later sang the song in the 1951 French musical comedy film Paris chante toujours (Paris Still Sings).
+The song has since been recorded by numerous artists and featured in major cultural events, including the 2020 Summer Olympics closing ceremony in Tokyo in 2021 and the 2024 Summer Olympics opening ceremony in Paris in 2024.

-Édith Piaf
+Background and release

-The lyrics were written by Piaf and the music by Marguerite Monnot.
-It was written to Piaf's lover and the love of her life, the French boxer, Marcel Cerdan.
-On 28 October 1949, Cerdan was killed in the crash of Air France Flight 009 on his way from Paris to New York to come to see her.
+The lyrics, written by Piaf and set to music by Marguerite Monnot, were dedicated to Piaf's partner, French boxer Marcel Cerdan.
+On 28 October 1949, Cerdan was killed when Air France Flight 009 crashed en route from Paris to New York, where he was travelling to visit Piaf.
 She recorded the song on 2 May 1950.

-The song appeared on her albums, Edith Piaf (1953), Le Tour de Chant d'Édith Piaf a l'Olympia - No. 2 (1956) and Le Tour de Chant d'Édith Piaf a l'Olympia - No. 3 (1958).
+It later appeared on several of her albums, including Edith Piaf (1953), Le Tour de Chant d'Édith Piaf a l'Olympia - No. 2 (1956), and Le Tour de Chant d'Édith Piaf a l'Olympia - No. 3 (1958).

-English versions
+English and Japanese versions

-"Hymne à l'amour" was translated into English by Piaf's protégé Eddie Constantine as "Hymn to Love", which was recorded by Piaf on her album La Vie En Rose / Édith Piaf Sings In English (1956).
-This version was featured on Cyndi Lauper's 2003 album At Last.
+The lyrics were first translated into English by Piaf's protégé Eddie Constantine as "Hymn to Love", which Piaf recorded for her 1956 album La Vie En Rose / Édith Piaf Sings In English.
+This rendition also appears on Cyndi Lauper's 2003 album At Last.

-It was also adapted into English as "If You Love Me (Really Love Me)" with lyrics by Geoffrey Parsons.
-Kay Starr brought fame to this version in 1954, with her version reaching No. 4 on Billboards charts of Best Sellers in Stores and Most Played by Jockeys.
-Starr's version was ranked No. 20 on Billboards ranking of 1954's Most Popular Records According to Retail Sales and No. 20 on Billboards ranking of 1954's Most Popular Records According to Disk Jockey Plays.

-Donna Loren released a version of "If You Love Me (Really Love Me)" in 1963.
-Mary Hopkin released a version of "If You Love Me (Really Love Me)" in 1976, which reached No. 32 on the UK singles chart.
+A second English adaptation, titled "If You Love Me (Really Love Me)", was written by Geoffrey Parsons.
+Kay Starr popularized this version in 1954, reaching number four on Billboards Best Sellers in Stores and Most Played by Jockeys charts.
+Starr's recording ranked number 20 on Billboards 1954 year-end list of Most Popular Records According to Retail Sales, and number 20 on the magazine's year-end list of Most Popular Records According to Disk Jockey Plays.
+Donna Loren released a version in 1963.
+Mary Hopkin recorded the song in 1976; her version reached number 32 on the UK singles chart.

+The song was translated into Japanese in 1951 as "Ai no Sanka" (愛の讃歌) by Tokiko Iwatani.
+Fubuki Koshiji recorded the song, selling about two million singles.
+"Love Hymn" was later recorded by Keiko Masuda for her 2014 album Ai Shōka (愛唱歌).

+"Hymne à l'amour" was recorded by Japanese-American singer-songwriter Hikaru Utada in 2010 under the title "Hymne à l'amour (Ai no Anthem)" (愛のアンセム, Ai no Ansemu).
+Utada's version reached number five on Billboards Adult Contemporary Airplay, number seven on Billboards Japan Hot 100, and number 19 on the RIAJ Digital Track Chart Top 100.

+Singer-actress Atsuko Maeda performed the Japanese version of the song in the 2019 film To the Ends of the Earth.
+The lyrics also provide the film's title.
+The song was also performed by Milet at the closing ceremony of the Tokyo 2020 Olympic Games on 8 August 2021.